 where \textit{N} represents the number of dimensions composing the sentence embeddings \textit{u} and \textit{v}, $\langle u,v \rangle $ is the inner product between the two vectors, and $\lVert . \rVert $ is the L2 norm.

 With the goal of building an accurate representation of each sentence, an ensemble approach has been adopted.
-The potential of type of methods to combine for word embeddings has been assessed in the state-of-the-art literature~\cite{speer2019ensemble, yin2015learning}, showing that a combination of embeddings featuring different characteristics leads to more robust representation and better performance in comparison to the use single embeddings based methods.
-Besides, a further advantage of ensemble methods is that they allow to increase vocabulary coverage.
+The potential of this type of method to combine word embeddings has been assessed in the state-of-the-art literature~\cite{speer2019ensemble, yin2015learning}, showing that a mixture of embeddings featuring different characteristics leads to more robust representations and better performance than single embedding-based methods.
+Besides, a further advantage of ensemble methods is the expansion of vocabulary coverage.

-In the ensemble proposed, the output is calculated by concatenating the embeddings of four multilingual models available at Sentence-Transformers\footnote{\url{https://www.sbert.net/}}~\cite{reimers_sentence-bert:_2019}, all of them fine-tuned on MSTSB\footnote{\url{https://github.com/Huertas97/Multilingual-STSB}}, a multilingual extended version of the Semantic Textual Similarity Benchmark (STSb)~\cite{cer-etal-2017-semeval}.
-Typically, Semantic Textual Similarity (STS) tasks include pair of sentences and a score ranging between 0 and 5 according to the degree of similarity.
+In the ensemble proposed, the output is calculated by concatenating the embeddings of four well-known multilingual models available at Sentence-Transformers\footnote{\url{https://www.sbert.net/}}~\cite{reimers_sentence-bert:_2019}, all of them fine-tuned on MSTSB\footnote{\url{https://github.com/Huertas97/Multilingual-STSB}}, a multilingual extended version of the Semantic Textual Similarity Benchmark (STSb)~\cite{cer-etal-2017-semeval}.
+Typically, Semantic Textual Similarity (STS) tasks include examples composed of a pair of sentences and a score ranging between 0 and 5 according to the degree of similarity.
 STS Benchmark\footnote{http://ixa2.si.ehu.eus/stswiki/index.php/STSbenchmark} comprises a selection of the English datasets used in the STS tasks between 2012 and 2017 from SemEval.
-In order to work on a multilingual scenario, in this work the STS Benchmark was extended to 15 different languages using the Google translator library.
+In order to work on a multilingual scenario, in this work, the STS Benchmark was extended to 15 different languages using the Google translator library.

 \begin{Figure}

 \end{Figure}